Data-Corruption/Transplant/README.md

-# transplant
+# Transplant

-Give a fresh [Sprout](https://sproutcli.dev/) checkout its own home.
-Transplant asks what you're building, runs that checkout's own cutter, fills in the project settings, tidies the inherited docs, tests and builds the result, and offers a setup commit.
-No GitHub token, cloning, or second templating engine involved.
+Transplant is a CLI wizard / generator for setting up [Sprout](https://sproutcli.dev/) apps.
+After using the Sprout template and cloning to your machine, run this in your clone's root and It will automate the setup process.

-It's also a working Sprout app: per-user installation, signed updates, and the same release pipeline that your generated app can use.
+It's also a working example of an app built using Sprout.

-## Run it
+## Usage

 Install on Linux or in WSL:
 ```sh
 curl -fsSL https://releases.sproutcli.dev/transplant/install.sh | sh
 ```